This post may contain eBay affiliate links. Please read our disclosure policy.

-He was a premier power-hitter, had superb defensive skills, and that combination made him a stellar player.
+He was a premier power-hitter, had superb defensive skills, making him a stellar player.
 He was rewarded for his excellent career by being inducted into the Baseball Hall of Fame in 2017.

-Bagwell’s career WAR of 79.6 ranks sixth all-time among first basemen and he had his uniform retired by the Astros in 2007.
+Bagwell’s career WAR of 79.6 ranks sixth all-time among first basemen and his uniform was retired by the Astros in 2007.

-Here’s everything you could ever want to know about Jeff Bagwell rookie cards including the three best ones, as well as the investment outlook for the next few years.
+Here’s everything you could ever want to know about Jeff Bagwell’s rookie cards, including the three best ones and the investment outlook for the next few years.

-Jeff Bagwell had the unfortunate coincidence of having his rookie season coincide with the “junk wax era” of baseball cards which was characterized by a huge oversupply of cards.
+Jeff Bagwell had the unfortunate coincidence of having his rookie season coincide with the “junk wax era” of baseball cards, characterized by a huge oversupply of cards.